jjvanzon/JJs-Reference-Architecture/patterns.md

 void VisitOrderLines(IList<OrderLine> orderLines) { }
 ```

-And sometimes there are extra `Visit` methods for special cases:
+And there might be extra `Visit` methods for special cases:

 ```cs
 void VisitProduct(Product product) { }